rodrigoreina/EmployeesAmarisConsulting/README.md

 # EmployeesAmarisConsulting

-This app was developer using Visual Studio Community 2022
+This app was developed with Visual Studio Community 2022

 To run this application you should not need to configure any additional resources.